 John supported his father, King Edward III had planned a new invasion of France and John was to support this invasion, but due to unfavourable winds it had to be abandoned.

 John began an affair with Katherine Swynford, widow of Hugh Swynford.

 John of Gaunt was sympathetic to the teachings of the reformer, John Wycliffe.
 Wycliffe was leader of an increasingly popular move against Bishops and Archbishops having power in government.
-He also believed that every man ahd the right to read the Bible in his own language and to interpret it according to his own convictions.
+He also believed that every man had the right to read the Bible in his own language and to interpret it according to his own convictions.
 Wycliffe’s followers were known as Lollards and they preached in the streets.

 A daughter, Catherine, was born to John and Constanza.